khristian7/WIN-11-bypass-TPM-Secure-boot/readme.md

 __# WIN-11-bypass-TPM-Secure-boot__

-## Bypass Your PC is not compatible using this registry script simple and easy
+## Install Windows 11 on a PC that is not supported.
 [Follow our youtube channel to check out more](https://youtu.be/CyyoYxeoD-I)

 HOW TO USE THE FILE